10 Best Hotels Near Union Station Toronto for First-Time Visitors

 ⭐️ Rating: 7.2/10 ✓ Directly across from Union Station ✓ Iconic historic luxury

-If you want the absolute closest luxury hotel to Union Station, Fairmont Royal York is unmatched.
-Located directly across the street from Union Station, you can step off the UP Express or your train and be at your hotel in minutes, making it one of the most convenient stays in Toronto for first-time visitors.
+This old railway hotel is located directly across the street from Union Station.
+You can step off the UP Express or your train and be at your hotel in minutes.
+Not only is this one of the most convenient places to stay in Toronto, it’s also one of the most iconic.

 Why You’ll Love It: